josep11/html-beautify/README.md

-# Beautify HTML
+# HTML Beautify

-Based on the [original work](https://github.com/ivanweiler/beautify-html) by [Ivan Weiler](https://github.com/ivanweiler), I am here to bring it to the [Packagist](https://packagist.org/) only, no new feature is added.
+Based on the [Beautify HTML](https://github.com/ivanweiler/beautify-html) by [Ivan Weiler](https://github.com/ivanweiler), I'm here to bring it to the [Packagist](https://packagist.org/) only, no feature is added.

 Please see the original [`README`](README.org.md) for details.